 Elizabeth Glazer is the founder of Vital City.
 Most recently, she served as the director of the New York City Mayor’s Office of Criminal Justice where she led the strategy to produce a dramatic reduction in the jail population and to create community-led safety strategies.
 She previously oversaw the criminal justice agencies in New York State as the governor’s deputy secretary for public safety.
 She is a former federal prosecutor and clerked for then-U.S. Circuit Court Judge Ruth Bader Ginsburg.

-Vital City is committed to the idea that our social fabric is our safety.
-We believe that safety is rooted in thriving civic life—decent schools, housing and jobs, active and inviting public spaces, prospering local businesses and vibrant local culture.
-Through a policy journal, special reports, data analysis and more, Vital City seeks to offer actionable strategies to build a thriving city.
+Vital City offers actionable strategies to build thriving cities.
+We believe that durable safety comes from civic well-being — decent schools, housing and jobs, active and inviting public spaces, prospering local businesses and vibrant local culture.
+Through a policy journal, special reports, data analysis and more, Vital City provides a broad range of creative and practical ideas for achieving and maintaining public safety.
 Our work is motivated by our love for New York City, our belief in the power of evidence and our optimism about the future of cities.
 Vital City is currently in residence at Columbia Law School.

 Vital City’s contributors include leading scholars, activists and practitioners.